Canada: Federal

 Primary and Secondary Legislation and Regulation

 The Canadian Environmental Protection Act, 1999, regulates pollution prevention and waste management in matters of interprovincial or international application.
-Particularly relevant for flaring and venting from oil and gas operations are the Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) SOR/2018-66.
+Particularly relevant for flaring and venting from oil and gas operations are the Regulations Respecting Reduction in the Release of Methane and Certain Volatile Organic Compounds (Upstream Oil and Gas Sector) SOR/2018-66 .
 Provinces can choose to adopt these regulations or draft their own to meet or exceed the federal targets.
 Canada’s three major oil and gas provinces—Alberta, Saskatchewan, and British Columbia—have written their own rules.

 The Offshore Waste Treatment Guidelines, 2010, help operators manage waste material associated with petroleum drilling and production in offshore areas.
 Two agreements between the federal and provincial governments—the Canada–Newfoundland and Labrador Atlantic Accord Implementation Act, 1987, and the Canada–Nova Scotia Offshore Petroleum Resources Accord Implementation Act, 1986—established two regulatory boards, the Canada-Newfoundland and Labrador Offshore Petroleum Board and the Canada-Nova Scotia Offshore Petroleum Board.

-The agreements also formalized principles of shared management of offshore oil and gas resources and revenue sharing from previous agreements, such as The Atlantic Accord–Memorandum of Agreement between the government of Canada and the government of Newfoundland and Labrador on Offshore Oil and Gas Resource Management and Revenue Sharing, 1985, and the Canada–Nova Scotia Offshore Petroleum Resources Accord Implementation Act, 1986.
+The agreements also formalized principles of shared management of offshore oil and gas resources and revenue sharing from previous agreements, such as The Atlantic Accord–Memorandum of Agreement between the Government of Canada and the Government of Newfoundland and Labrador on Offshore Oil and Gas Resource Management and Revenue Sharing, 1985, and the Canada–Nova Scotia Offshore Petroleum Resources Accord Implementation Act, 1986.

 Many of the federal regulations have been adopted by Newfoundland, Labrador, and Nova Scotia.
 Examples include the following: